intelsmartedgeons/docs/experience-kits/developer-experience-kit/advanced-installation/create-and-flash-installation-image.md

 # Create the Installation Image

-This section explains the steps for creating and flashing the installation image when completing the advanced installation of the Intel® Smart Edge Open Developer Experience Kit.
+This section explains the steps for creating and flashing the installation image when completing the advanced installation of the Intel® Smart Edge Developer Experience Kit.

 ## Optional: Configure Provisioning Services for Enabled Security Features